-During the past 10 years I have worked voluntarily with the ‘Princes Trust’ and where most of my time has been spent helping disadvantaged young people to start a business as a sole trader and with the financial support of a trust loan or grant.
+I have worked voluntarily for a number of years with the ‘Princes Trust’ and where most of my time has been spent helping disadvantaged young people to start a business as a sole trader and with the financial support of a trust loan or grant.
 I also assist with fund raising activities.

 My first involvement in education started in 2000 when I was a Mentor to year 10 students through their final 2 year GCSE period in a secondary school and where I also became a governor and then ‘Chair’ of Governors until 2012.

 I have been Chair of Governors at St James since the start of the 2013 school year.

 KATH COLVILL - VICE CHAIR OF THE LGB